GENERAL INFORMATION: 503-823-4000

 3. costs associated with acquisition or maintenance of rolling stock

 A. Any person may challenge the expenditure of SDC revenues by filing a challenge to the expenditure with the Administrator within two years after the date of the disputed SDC revenue expenditure.
-The fee for filing such a challenge shall be $100.

 B. In the event that during the review referred to above, it is determined an adjustment to the SDC is necessary and consistent with state law, the City Council may propose and adopt appropriately adjusted SDCs.

 C. The City Council may from time to time amend or adopt a new SDC Methodology Report by ordinance.

 (Amended by Ordinance No. 189244, effective November 7, 2018.)
 The City shall expend SDC revenues within 10 years of receipt, based on the priorities in the Parks and Recreation SDC-CIP list.

 (Amended by Ordinance Nos.
 187150 and 189244, effective November 7, 2018.)
 The Director may adopt and amend by Administrative Rule regulations and procedures to implement the provisions of this chapter.
 Any Administrative Rule adopted under this Section shall be filed with the Auditor for inclusion in the Portland Policy Documents, in accordance with Chapter 1.07 of this Code.
 The Administrator may develop forms and procedures as needed to implement this chapter and the Administrative Rules.